Cream Puffs Recipe

 Finished Product

-Cut off the tops and pull out a little of the insides if you need to, then fill them with whipped cream or pudding using a spoon (or use a piping bag and squeeze the mixture inside to fill.)
+Cut off the tops and pull out a little of the insides if necessary, then fill them with whipped cream or pudding using a spoon (or use a piping bag and squeeze the mixture inside to fill).
 Dust with confectioner’s sugar and refrigerate until serving time.
 Enjoy.

 Cream Puffs Recipe